colinoflynn/airtag-re/README.md

 *NOTE: The big pads under the VCC1/VCC2 battery terminals are NOT connected.
 So if you remove the battery terminals you need to solder to the smaller pads where the terminals connected!

+### SPI Connections

+The SPI connections (SCK/DI/DO/CS) are as above.
+If talking to the SPI flash chip note the following:

+* The nRF should be held in reset (maybe via SWD?
+Need to test, not clear reset pin is configured as reset and not GPIO.)
+* You need to apply 1.8V on test point 21.

+Currently this was confirmed w/ erasing the nrf device.
+The nrf controls power to the SPI flash, so you need to override it by supplying 1.8V on test point 21.

 ## Images